We want to be transparent about how we are compensated. Some links in articles are from our sponsors. Learn more about how we make money.

 Many experts say a good rule of thumb is to expect to pay about 4% to 8% of your trip value on travel insurance.
 For example, if you spend $3,500 on a vacation to Spain, expect to spend anywhere from $140 to $280 on travel insurance.
 Again, this may vary depending on what coverage your other insurance policies offer you and if you require customized coverage.

-If you’re a frequent traveler, you might want to look for a policy that covers you for a longer period of time as opposed to insuring each individual trip.
+If you’re a frequent traveler, you might want to look for a long stay travel insurance policy that covers you for a longer period of time as opposed to insuring each individual trip.
 Some companies offer policies aimed at frequent travelers and you could get a significant discount with one of these policies.